-Dear Interested Applicant,
+Dear Interested Applicant:

-Thank you for being so interested in the Rush University entry-level Doctor of Occupational Therapy program (OTD).
-Our program has been approved by the Illinois Board of Higher Education (IBHE) and received full accreditation status from the Accreditation Council in Occupational Therapy Education (ACOTE).
+I want to thank you for your interest in the RUSH University entry-level Doctor of Occupational Therapy program (OTD).
+Our program is approved by the Illinois Board of Higher Education (IBHE) and has received full accreditation status from the Accreditation Council in Occupational Therapy Education (ACOTE).

-The faculty is fully committed to the entry-level OTD program as they believe it supports the Rush traditions of innovation and excellence, resulting in graduates who are excellent clinicians who advance the occupational therapy profession.
-The OTD curriculum encompasses the many strengths that Rush is known for, including innovative academic-clinical partnerships, clinical immersion throughout the curriculum, excellence in education practices, and dedication to serving our diverse community.
+The faculty is fully committed to the entry-level OTD program as they believe it supports the RUSH tradition of innovation and excellence, resulting in graduates who are excellent clinicians who advance the profession of occupational therapy.
+We proudly announce that the U.S. News & World Report has ranked the RUSH OTD program #19 among all occupational therapy (OT) programs in the county, placing it within the top 4% of all OT programs nationally.
+The OTD curriculum encompasses the many strengths that RUSH is known for, including innovative academic-clinical partnerships, clinical immersion throughout the curriculum, excellence in education practices, and dedication to serving our diverse community.
+At RUSH, we provide an educational experience built around a teacher-practitioner model to train the next generation of occupational therapists while promoting a research environment that goes hand in hand with clinical excellence.

-We are fortunate to be close partners with Rush University Medical Center.
-Throughout the past three years, the medical center has been a leader in combating COVID-19 and recognized nationally for their efforts.
-Rush was recently ranked number 3rd out of 107 U.S. academic medical centers for excellence in delivering highquality care.
+We are fortunate to be partners with RUSH University Medical Center.
+RUSH was recently ranked number 3rd out of 107 U.S. academic medical centers for excellence in delivering high-quality care and named among the nation's best on the U.S. News and World Report Best Hospitals Honor Roll.
 The medical center has also been recognized as a leader in LGBTQ healthcare equality and named one of the best places to work for disability and inclusion.
 This drive for excellence is seen in everything we do at the university and medical center, including education, practice, research, and service.

 The university and medical center are committed to health equity.
-As part of this initiative, Rush students can provide community services through the Student Occupational Therapy Association, Rush Occupational Therapists in Action, RUCaring, and Rush Community service Initiatives Program (RCSIP).
+As part of this initiative, RUSH students have the opportunity to provide services in the community through the Student Occupational Therapy Association, RUSH Occupational Therapists in Action, RUCaring, and RUSH Community Initiatives Program (RCSIP).

-The enclosed information packet includes information about our Entry-level OTD and current and past accomplishments of our program.
-At Rush University, we have been successfully preparing entry-level occupational therapists for over 30 years through our entry-level master's program and now our entry-level OTD curriculum.
+The enclosed information packet includes information about our entry-level OTD and our program's current and past accomplishments.
+At RUSH University, we have been successfully preparing entry-level occupational therapists for over 30 years through our entry-level master's program and now our entry-level OTD curriculum.

-As you continue the application process, I hope you consider Rush.
-We have dedicated faculty who are passionate about the profession and preparing the next generation of occupational therapists.
-If you have any questions, please do not hesitate to contact us Sincerely,
+As you continue the application process, I hope you consider RUSH.
+Our dedicated faculty is passionate about the profession and preparing the next generation of occupational therapists.
+If you have any questions, please do not hesitate to contact us.

+Sincerely,

+Becky Ozelie, DHS, OTR/L, FAOTA

-Becky Ozelie, CHS, OTR/L Chair & Program Director
+Chair & Program Director

-RUSH University Medical Center:
+RUSH University Medical Center